Catterick Garrison: Public services

 The town has a leisure centre and its primary healthcare provider is the Harewood Medical general practice managed by South Tees Hospitals NHS Foundation Trust.
 The Duchess of Kent Hospital was a military hospital opened on 6 October 1976 and closed its major surgery and hospital wings in 1999, it was still used as a medical facility until 2015, when services were relocated to RAF Leeming.
-However, an upgraded and brand new facility, known as the Catterick Integrated Care Campus is expected to open in 2026.
+However, an upgraded and brand new facility, known as the Catterick Integrated Care Centre is expected to open in 2026.
 Groundwork on the £55 million facility, a joint venture between the NHS and the Ministry of Defence, began in January 2024.

 The local ambulances are run by the Yorkshire Ambulance Service, the town is also in the catchment area of the Great North Air Ambulance.
 North Yorkshire Police and the Royal Military Police have stations located on a shared complex while North Yorkshire Fire and Rescue provide firefighting services mainly from Colburn Fire Station (between the town and Colburn).